Content

 The profit formula

-The formula for (financial) success, scientifically demonstrated by Harvard Professor David H. Maister at 139 organizations with 28 different services spread across 15 countries with 1 common denominator - people work - is that enthusiastic employees ensure happy customers and happy customers determine the degree of success of your organization.
+The formula for (financial) success, scientifically demonstrated by Harvard Professor David H. Maister across 139 organizations with 28 different services spread across 15 countries all sharing 1 common denominator - human beings - is that enthusiastic employees ensure happy customers and happy customers determine the degree of success of your organization.

 Values in Action

-Every organization can chalk its values on the wall or project it on the website.
-Where excellent organizations distinguish themselves from the rest is that they are able to put their values into daily practice.
-This makes employees feel safe, supported and inspired, allowing them to achieve their greatest achievements.
+Any organization can chalk its values on the wall or project it onto its website.
+What set excellent organizations apart is their ability to put their values into daily practice.
+This creates an environment where employees feel safe, supported and inspired, allowing them to achieve their greatest accomplishments.

 Management makes all the difference